edgedb/edgedb/docs/edgeql/introspection/index.rst

 :eql:op:`INTROSPECT` and :eql:op:`TYPEOF` operators that can be used to get the type of an expression.

+Finally, the command :eql:stmt:`DESCRIBE` can be used to get information about EdgeDB types in a variety of human-readable formats.

 .. toctree::
     :maxdepth: 3
     :hidden: